-Do you suffer from poorer circulation?
+Do you suffer from poor circulation?

 Revitive is a drug-free registered medical device using Electrical Muscle Stimulation (EMS) which may help to improve circulation in the legs and feet.